Highland County, Ohio: School districts

 Highland County is home to five school districts: Greenfield Exempted Village Schools in Greenfield, Hillsboro City Schools in Hillsboro, Fairfield Local School District in Leesburg, Bright Local School District in Mowrystown, and Lynchburg-Clay Local School District in Lynchburg.

+Additionally, these districts have territory in the county: Eastern Local School District, East Clinton Local School District, and Adams County/Ohio Valley Local School District.

 Libraries

 The Highland County District Library is the public library system serving Highland County, Ohio.
 The main library is in Hillsboro, with four branches located in Greenfield, Leesburg, Lynchburg, and Rocky Fork.
 The library is a member of the SEO Consortium which allows patrons access to over 6.9 million items owned by member libraries.

 Recreation

 There are currently several recreational areas in Highland County.
 There is Rocky Fork State Park which is located 5 miles east of Hillsboro.
 It provides opportunities to go camping, fishing, boating, swimming, hunting, putt-putt, and disc golf amongst other activities.

 There is also Paint Creek State Park located 13 miles east of Hillsboro.
 Paint Creek offers many of the same activities as Rocky Fork but also offers horse riding, mountain biking, and winter recreational activities.

 Fort Hill State Memorial is a memorial built by the Hopewell people that is located 10 miles southeast of Hillsboro and is believed to be around 2000 years old.

 Fallsville Wildlife Area is located 4 miles north of Hillsboro.
 It offers fishing, hunting, hiking, and wildlife watching.